 Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 Hari is from Indonesia.
+He has 2 children.
 He needs a loan of $125 to purchase new equipment including a screwdriver and cell phone parts.

 Hari is married and lives with his wife and two children in Surabaya city.
 In order to support his family he runs a cell phone repair business and sells mobile phone minutes (credits).
 This is a good business as a whole because in Indonesia there are plenty of cellular phone users.